Life Insurance for Strattera users.

 Insurance companies “care” that you’ve been prescribed Strattera because it gives them insight on what “kind” of pre-existing medical condition you’ve been diagnosed with.
 Beyond that, there really isn’t much that the can “gleam” from the fact that you’ve been prescribed Strattera in the past.

 That because Strattera isn’t a stimulant like many other prescription medications that are often used to help folks treat their ADHD, insurance companies will tend to be much less concerned about it’s use vs. these other “types” of treatment options which run the risk of abuse and “habit-forming”.

 “Which is good news!”

-That alone isn’t enough to enough to give the “typical” life insurance underwriter enough information for them to be able to make their decision on whether or not to approve your life insurance application, and/or set a “price” that you will end up having to pay for your coverage.
-For this reason, don’t be surprised if you’re asked a series of questions about your Strattera prescription and/or your attention-deficit hyper activity disorder.
+That alone isn’t enough information for a life insurance underwriter to be able to make their decision about your application.
+For this reason, don’t be surprised if your asked a series of questions about your Strattera prescription and/or your attention-deficit hyperactivity disorder.